X

 | St John's wort | Serotonin syndrome + enhanced effect | CONTRAINDICATED!
 Never combine on your own |

 A frequently overlooked risk: the combination citalopram + omeprazole.
 Omeprazole inhibits the liver enzyme CYP2C19, which breaks down citalopram.
-This raises citalopram blood levels — with correspondingly increased QT risk.
+This raises the citalopram level in the blood – with a correspondingly increased QT risk.
 Anyone who needs stomach protection should choose pantoprazole instead of omeprazole, as pantoprazole barely inhibits CYP2C19.

-All three are SSRIs — but with different profiles that are relevant for certain patient groups.
-The choice between them is made by the doctor, but a basic understanding of the differences helps patients have a more informed conversation.
+All three are SSRIs – but with different profiles that are relevant for certain patient groups.
+The choice between them is made by the doctor, but a basic understanding of the differences helps patients to have a better-informed conversation.

 | Property | Citalopram | Escitalopram | Sertraline |